Reza Zuhro

-Muhammad Reza Zuhro Ussurur (born 2 January 2004) is an Indonesian professional footballer who plays as a midfielder for Championship club Persekat Tegal, currently on loan from Barito Putera.
+Muhammad Reza Zuhro Ussurur (born 2 January 2004) is an Indonesian professional footballer who plays as a midfielder.

 Club career

 PS Barito Putera

 Zuhro is one of the young players promoted from the Barito Putera U20 team, alongside Iqbal Gwijangge and Aditiya Daffa.
 On 6 December 2022, Zuhro made his professional league debut for Barito Putera in a match that ended in a 3–2 loss against Persebaya Surabaya at Maguwoharjo Stadium.